 It's safe to say that Americans are living in a heightened state of fear, anxiety and isolation.
 Tens of millions of people have been infected with COVID-19 and even more have felt the effects of living in a world where the virus is a constant concern.
-So it's no surprise that post-traumatic stress disorder (PTSD) is also on the rise.
+So it's no surprise that mental health statistics show post-traumatic stress disorder (PTSD) is also on the rise.

 PTSD develops after a person experiences a traumatic event, either directly or by witnessing a loved one face a trauma, explains Emily Guarnotta, PsyD, clinical psychologist in New York state and blogger at The Mindful Mommy.
 The condition has become so prevalent since the onset of the coronavirus pandemic that it has garnered its own diagnosis: COVID PTSD.

 One June 2020 study in Medicine found a 16.8 percent increase in the incidence rate of PTSD among nurses in China who had been exposed to the virus.
 A more recent January 2021 study in the British Medical Journal discovered that nearly half of anaesthetic and intensive care unit (ICU) hospital staff reported symptoms consistent with PTSD as well as severe depression, anxiety and drinking problems.

 Get tips on how to stay healthy, safe and sane during the novel coronavirus pandemic.

 So, What Is COVID PTSD?

 Much like the virus itself, it appears that COVID PTSD has more than one strain.
 According to Alyza Berman, LCSW, RRT-P, founder and clinical director of The Berman Center in Atlanta, there is COVID PTSD and COVID Pre-TSD — and you don't have to have had the virus in order to experience it.

 "Sufferers of COVID Pre-TSD have the fear of what could happen if they get COVID-19 and, in turn, experience similar symptoms without actually having been diagnosed," she says.